jmcuneo/a3-persistence/new.md

 # Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication for the login via the GitHub strategy.

-- **Tech Achievement 2**: Hosted on Vercel: Explain why it was better or worse
+- **Tech Achievement 2**: Hosted on Vercel:
+I think that vercel was very simple and straightforward to deploy on A few good things about vercel:
+- It automatically redeploys the app whenever the github is pushed to, so you dont need to manually redeploy after every change you push to github
+- You dont need to manually create an env file in the vercel deployment, it just asks you to paste the env contents into a form when you first deploy, and it takes care of everything else for you
+- Github Oauth worked flawlessly because the link for the page stays the same each deployment.

+A few inconveniences:
+- Minor changes to the package.json have to be made.
+- Vercel.json needs to be created and populated with the correct input before deploying the app to make sure it runs properly.

 - **Tech Achievement 3**:
-Got 100% on all four lighthouse tests for both the login and app page
+Got 100% on all four lighthouse tests for both the login and app page.
+Note that it needs to be run in incognito because extensions interfere with the performance test.

 # Design/Evaluation Achievements